In this tutorial we will see step by step how disable Microsoft AutoUpdate on macOS. Box of update for Microsoft products installed on macOS.

 *You will need the system user password to delete this utility.

-Once these files are deleted, Microsoft applications will no longer be updated.
+Once these files are deleted, Microsoft applications will no longer update.
+In this way we disable Microsoft AutoUpdate on macOS.